CelineChole/website-tech/content/blog/react-day-conference/index.md

 ## Testing into a better user experience
 #### Ryan Burgess - Netflix

 Importance of dealing with A/B testing.
-Don't really on the HIPPO - Highest Paid Person Opinion.
+Don't rely on the HIPPO - Highest Paid Person's Opinion.

 Some tools:

 - [Google Analytics Experiments](https://developers.google.com/analytics/devguides/collection/analyticsjs/experiments)
 - [Adobe target](adobe.com/marketing/target.html)

-Difficulty to deal with bot traffic.
+I really enjoyed this conference and learned a lot.
+One thing  I will particularly pay attention to is images and speed.
+Google Lighthouse is a tool I just began to use and that will definitely be a great additiion to my toolbox for all my future projects.